QuanluZhang/RPent/README.md

 - **Embodied intelligence researchers** targeting high success rates on embodied tasks and benchmarks — especially long-horizon manipulation.
 RPent's memory-guided, agentic composition consistently lifts task success beyond what a frozen VLA delivers alone.
 - **Online-learning and reinforcement-learning researchers** studying self-evolving embodied agents.
 RPent's recursive interaction, reflection, and memory-distillation loops provide a ready substrate for continual and reinforcement learning in the physical world.
 - **Robotics application developers** deploying embodied solutions on real robot hardware.
 RPent's service-oriented, standardized architecture and customizable agentic control logic improve real-world success rates and shorten the path from prototype to production.
-- **End users of deployed physical agents** — the customers of the developers above.
+- **End users of deployed embodied agents** — the customers of the developers above.
 Install RPent together with the relevant real-robot extensions and run the predefined tasks out of the box, with no ML expertise required.

 ## What's NEW!